w3f/polkadot-wiki/docs/learn/learn-xcm.md

 slug: ../learn-xcm
 ---

-Cross-Consensus Message Format or XCM for short is a consensus agnostic, messaging protocol which allows Substrate based chains to communicate with eachother.
-Think TCP/IP but for blockchains and instead of data packets one can pass around arbitrary messages that contain some metadata and the message data.
+Cross-Consensus Message Format(XCM) aims to be a language to communicate ideas between consensus systems.
 One of Polkadot's promises is that of interoperability, and XCM is the vehicle by which it will deliver this promise.
-Simply, it is a standard that allows protocol developers to define the type of data which their chains can send and recieve.
-It comes out of the box with a VM that allows for customization of execution and the format defines useful structures that makes sense for cross consensus messaging such as the universal consensus location identifiers like **MultiLocation** and universal asset identifiers like **MultiAsset**.
+Simply, it is a standard that allows protocol developers to define the data and origins which their chains can send and recieve from.
+Out of the box it comes with a VM that allows for customization of execution as well as the following properties:

-**XCM is:**
-- Generic and extensible for use with fee-free and gas-metered smart contract platforms, community parachains, trusted interactions between system parachains and their relay chain, and more.
-- Well-versioned, abstract and general and can be used as a means of providing a long-lasting transaction format for wallets to use to create many common transactions.
-  It is _extensible_ and, in turn, _future-proof_ and _forward-compatible_.
-- Highly efficient to operate in a tightly constrained and metered environment, as is the case with many chains.
+1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.
+2. **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
+3. **Asymmetric**: XCM messages do not have results.
+Any results must be separately communicated to the sender with an additional message.
+4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.

 :::note